Tripti-TD/InterncareerTerraform/README.md

 # InterncareerTerraform
-Assignments from Interncareer in Teraaform
+Assignments from Interncareer in Terraform